 Biomechatronics and Intelligent Robotics Lab

 The selected candidate will join a multidisciplinary research team to study high-performance surgical, wearable, and humanoid robots in collaboration with Columbia University Medical School and Harvard University Medical School.
 This is a great opportunity to pioneer research in a new generation of healthcare robot platforms to publish high-impact papers alongside PIs who have expertise in mechatronics, computer vision, and machine learning.
 We won the Innovation Challenge of Wearable Robotics Association, Cisco Global Problem Solver Challenge, and Toyota Mobility Challenge Discovery Award.
-ABB Robotics and Intuitive Surgical (North Carolina) are on campus.

 Postdoc qualification: